Karneades/Defensomania/README.md

 response teams.
 When your web server is compromised which steps would you initiate?
 What are your priorities if malware was executed on an endpoint and you shortly after identify data exfiltration to a remote server?
-Playing Cyber Against Humanity using the provided scenarios educate and train defenders and provide a basis for discussing different activities and its priorities. _How would you implement those activities in your infrastructure?_ Cyber Against Humanity uses well-known incident phases for the activity categories and focus on detecting and responding to cyber threats.
+Playing Cyber Against Humanity using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and its priorities. _How would you implement those activities in your environment?_ Cyber Against Humanity uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.

-In short, each round, one player is the attacker and reads a scenario card.
+Each round, one player is the attacker and reads a scenario card.
 All others are defenders and choose their best activity card.
 See section [gameplay](#gameplay) for the proposed game plays and rules.